Michael2109/cobalt/README.md

 The target is to create a language that is highly scalable and readable to allow for fast development and easier debugging.
 Also to combine object oriented and functional aspects to make the language very powerful with few lines.

-This project is very new and if it heads in the right direction could be a language used in the future.
+This project is new and if it is pointed in the right direction could be a language used in the future!
 If you are interested then please get in contact as you could join in from the start!

 ##Project Contributions
 To contribute to the Cobalt project, please send us a pull request from your fork of this repository!